 This plant is seemingly ubiquitous in urban, suburban, and rural environments for a few reasons.
 Salal grows well in partial shade and well drained soils, is deer resistant and considered fire resistant.

 Caution: Make sure you can properly identify the plant before harvesting.
 Follow all county regulations regarding harvest.
 Consider the location of a plant you want to eat to potential pollutants or toxic contamination.
-Listen to your best judgement, make sure the crop is abundant and healthy before you harvest.
-Make sure to leave some behind for wildlife and plant reproduction.
+Listen to your best judgement and make sure the crop is abundant and healthy before harvesting.
+And don’t forget to leave some behind for wildlife and plant reproduction.

 Anna Beebe, 2019 KCD AmeriCorps Individual Placement